 OOF2: The Manual

-The Materials Page is where Materials
+The Materials Page is where Materials are built and assigned

-.
+to pixels in a Microstructure.
 It is the only OOF2 page (other than

 the Introduction Page) that does not begin with a Chooser for

-, allowing them to be
+Materials exist independenly of Microstructures, allowing them to be

-easily shared among different Microstructures
+easily shared among different Microstructures.

 The Materials Page consists of two panes, as shown in Figure 3.8.
 The Property Pane is for

-setting the parameters for Properties
+setting the parameters for Properties.
+The Material Pane

-and assigns them to pixels
+creates and manipulates Materials and assigns them to pixels

-in a Microstructure
+in a Microstructure.

 Most of the Property Pane is occupied by a hierarchical list

-.
+of Properties.
 This includes the predefined

-, and the
+unnamed Properties, and the

-user-defined named Properties
+user-defined named Properties.
+In

 Figure 3.8 the highlighted

-named “goo” is a named isotropic
+Property named “goo” is a named isotropic

-.
+elasticity Property.
 It appears in the hierarchy below its

 unnamed parent, Isotropic, which appears below